 Yesterday, I was setting up the boys’ new playhouse, and I felt a sting on my toe.
+I didn’t think I’d need to treat a fire ant bite from it.
 Now, I know better than to walk out into our grass after a heavy rain without shoes…but I didn’t think.
 And I was barefoot.
 I looked down, and there were 4 fire ants crawling on my big toe.

 Or…they were trying to eat it and take it back to their queen.
 I think.
 Regardless, it hurt like the dickens.
 I immediately did what any sane parent does when their children are tired and waiting on their new toy…I brushed them off and finished assembling their house.